openbrian/microcosm-aoi/doc/Design.md

 Build native apps for iOS and Android to use the camera and upload them to the server.

+## Build-a-mapathon

+* Help an organizer pick a location to map based on various criteria like location of development, staleness, feasability (mass transit), etc.
+* Find a quiet place to sit and edit.
+* Break down area to be surveyed into walkable pieces for teams.
+* Print Field Papers.

+## Map Fixing for Individuals

+* Find map bugs and generate a bikable or walkable path to cover these points.
+* It should be a max bang for your buck type of optimization (use pgrouting).
+* Incorporate mobile apps like StreetComplete and OSMBugs.

 # Use

 * Feature flags - pda/flip, fetlife/rollout